tingyucha/Airborne-Radar-Navigation-Correction/Tutorial.md

 ![image](https://user-images.githubusercontent.com/25255478/124950634-d59d1d00-dfcf-11eb-8d77-2cf908c0265c.png)

-* Copying these fields to a new field with their common names in soloii:
+* Copying these fields to a new field with their common names in soloii.
+Depending on how your data was unpacked, you may not need to do this step.

 ```terminal
 copy VE to VEL; copy DZ to DBZ; copy SPEC_WDT to WIDTH; copy WIDTH to SW
 ```

-* Depending on how your data was unpacked, you may not need to do this step. ***However, you would need to create a field called NCP and assign a value of 1 to it.***
+* Create a field called NCP and assign a value of 1 to it.

 ```terminal
 copy DBZ to NCP; assign-value 1 to NCP